artainmo/web-development/backend/NestJS/README.md

 @WebSocketServer()
 server: Server;

-this.server.emit('message', messageContent) //The server instance can be used to broadcast to all clients active on a broadcast
+this.server.emit('message', messageContent) //The server instance can be used to broadcast to all clients active on the gateway
 </pre>

 ### client side
 In the frontend once a button is pressed an event can be called, a function could be called that interacts with the websocket.<br>
 But a function that listens to incoming messages/responses from the server side has to exist too.<br>
-Those functions can be delcared in a separate directory and file named after the gateway in the frontend.
+Those functions can be delcared in a separate directory from the front-end render code, named after the appropriate gateway.

 <pre>
 const socket = io(linkToWebSocketAddress); //Default linkToWebSocketAddress is "http://localhost:3000"